Students who meet the prerequisites and all other conditions for enrollment may repeat a course.

-- A student who earned a passing grade in a course will lose the credit if he or she subsequently retakes the course and receives an F. If a student receives an Incomplete in the final attempt of a repeated course, the most recent earlier grade is the grade of record until the course work is completed and the “I” is replaced by the new grade earned.
+- A student who earned credit in a course will lose the credit if they subsequently retake the course and receive an F. If a student receives an Incomplete in the final attempt of a repeated course, the most recent earlier grade is the grade of record until the coursework is completed and the “I” is replaced by the new grade earned.

 - A course may be repeated only once and only if the original grade was a B- or lower.

 - The last grade received will be used in determining the students’ grade point average.